betterobjects/activeql/docs/tutorial.md

           eval: faker.date.future()
 ```

 Some new concepts are used here.
-E.g. you see the usage of a Scalar Type GAMA provides - `Date`.
+E.g. you see the usage of a Scalar Type ActiveQL provides - `Date`.
 You can use it as any other scalar and it serializes and deserializes a Date object via the `Date.toJSON()` method.
 It comes with an attribute filter and sort functionality too.

 Also we see a bit more complex _Seed data_.
 First we no longer simply provide an array of seed data but a dictionary (or map).
 We can use the names of certain _seed items_ later on when we reference them from the seed data of other entities.
 Also we no longer just enter hard coded seed data but build them dynamically.
 If you state an `eval` expression, this evaluated result will be used for seed data.
 We can make use of the library [FakerJS](https://github.com/marak/faker.js) which offers many possibilities to generate fake or test data.
 You also can access the [Lodash](https://lodash.com) Library under the name `ld` and the `ids` of other's entities seed data via a map under the name `idsMap`.
 We only use `faker` for now.